Current 25% Increase in Net Sales

 Profit in Dollars $40,000 $50,000

-It is never this simple as this chapter will explain.
+It is never this simple as this article will explain.

 The ideal use of the net profit margin is as a standard to work with in maximizing profit dollars.
 To understand this, a user of this ratio must first grasp its meaning i comparison to the other profit ratios.
 Then the reader must also understand the fundamentals behind the ratio and its proper application.
 The final section will explain why the step up in net sales doesn’t correlate to equal step up in profit dollars.
 It is here that the other business principles impact the net profit margin and the final result.

 There are actually three important profit points in business.
 To assist you in identifying them, look at this summary presentation of an income statement.